x-y-zhao/BayLime/README.md

 # BayLIME
-This is an anonymous website for our AAAI2021 submission.

 BayLIME is a Bayesian modification of LIME that provides a principled mechanism to combine useful knowledge (e.g., from other diverse XAI methods, embedded human knowledge in the training of the AI/ML model under explanation or simply previous explanations of similar instances), which is a clear trend in AI.
 Such combination benefits the consistency in repeated explanations of a single prediction, robustness to kernel settings and may also improve the efficiency by requiring less queries made to the AI/ML model.